robinagandhi/CYBR4360-8366/firewall-concepts.md

 | 5 | Prevent your server from initiating any outbound connections (except responses) | |
 | 6 | Allow HTTPS but redirect HTTP requests to HTTPS instead of blocking them | |

-> Note: Item 6 is a trick question from a pure firewall perspective — a packet-filtering firewall cannot redirect traffic.
+> Note: Item 6 is a trick question from a pure firewall perspective, a packet-filtering firewall cannot redirect traffic.
 That requires a proxy or application-layer control.
 A firewall can only allow or deny.

 ---